ApacheTech-Nuget-Packages/VintageStory.Gantry/src/Gantry/README.md

  - **[dnSpy](https://github.com/dnSpy/dnSpy)**: Debugger and .NET assembly editor.
 Traverse the game's API, analyse code, convert C# to IL, and back.
  - **[RedGate Smart Assembly](https://www.red-gate.com/products/dotnet-development/smartassembly/)**: Merge Gantry MDK into your mod, resulting in a single DLL file for release.
- - **[JetBrains ReSharper](https://www.jetbrains.com/resharper/)**: Essential plugin for Visual Studio 2022.
-Hugely increases your productivity, and actively helps you become a better developer.
+ - **[JetBrains ReSharper](https://www.jetbrains.com/resharper/)**: Hugely increases your productivity, and actively helps you become a better developer.
  - **[SubMain GhostDoc](https://submain.com/ghostdoc/)**: Create XML documentation within your code, with just a keyboard shortcut.

-## Libraries:

-The MDK is split into a number of libraries, all available for installation through Nuget.
-This will allow you to customise your Gantry installation, and minimise the overall size of the resulting Mod, without packing a lot of bloat into the mod archive that isn't being used.

-### Core:
+## Core:

-This library is required, and contains the core functionality of the MDK.
+Contains the core functionality of the MDK.
 A lot of the core features are designed to streamline mod development, and allow for rapid prototyping of new mod features.

 The Core comes with a fully-featured array of tools, such as: